GabeScott/standard-works-vault/General Conference/1984 October - The Gospel and the Church.md

 # The Gospel and the Church

-*By Ronald E. Poelman - Of the First Quorum of the Seventy*
+By Elder Ronald E. Poelman - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1984 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1984/10/the-gospel-and-the-church?lang=eng)

-Both the gospel of Jesus Christ and the church of Jesus Christ are true and divine, and there is an essential relationship between them that is significant and very important.
+Both the gospel of Jesus Christ and the Church of Jesus Christ are true and divine, and there is an essential relationship between them that is significant and very important.
 Understanding the proper relationship between the gospel and the Church will prevent confusion, misplaced priorities, and failed expectations and will lead to the realization of gospel goals through happy, fulfilling participation in the Church.
 Such understanding will avoid possible disaffection and will result in great personal blessings.

 As I attempt to describe and comment upon the essential relationship between the gospel and the Church, it is my prayer that a perspective may be developed which will enhance the influence of both the gospel and the Church in our individual lives.